OmenApps/django-range-merge/README.md

 # django-range-merge

-Enables the `range_merge` Aggregate for Django on Postgres.
-It should only be used with Django projects using the Postgres database.
+Enables the `range_merge` Aggregate for Django on Postgres. `range_merge` "Computes the smallest range that includes ... the given ranges".

+This package should only be used with Django projects using the Postgres database.
 See [Postgres docs on Range Functions](https://www.postgresql.org/docs/14/functions-range.html#RANGE-FUNCTIONS-TABLE).

 Note: This app is still a work-in-progress, but currently works.
 Tests have not yet been implemented.